redpencilio/forking-store/README.md

 #### addAll

-Adds all given `insterts` statements to the store.
+Adds all given `inserts` statements to the store.

 ```
 addAll(inserts: Statement[]): void